submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

 4) Navigate to [releases](https://github.com/submariner-io/submariner-operator/releases) and create the release for the new version.

-Once the build job successfully completes, the generated image version (`0.5.0`) should be available on quay here:
+Once the build job successfully completes, the generated image version (`0.5.0`) should be available on Quay here:

 > https://quay.io/repository/submariner/submariner-operator?tab=tags